Alvin-LB/BossBarHP/README.md

 BossBarHP is a very simple plugin.
 It lets you display the health of any mob you hit in a boss bar at the top of the screen.
 It was made based on a request on the bukkit forums.

 ## Features
--Configurable title to the bossbar.
+- Configurable title to the bossbar.
--Option to toggle the bossbar.
+- Option to toggle the bossbar.
--Ability to change style and colour of the bar.
+- Ability to change style and colour of the bar.

 ## Commands/Permissions
--/bossbar reload - Reloads the plugins configuration file.
-Permission node: bossbar.reload Only operators have this permission by -default.
+- /bossbar reload - Reloads the plugins configuration file.
+Permission node: bossbar.reload Only operators have this permission by default.
--/bossbar toggle - Toggles the bossbar for the individual user.
+- /bossbar toggle - Toggles the bossbar for the individual user.
 Permission node: bossbar.toggle Everyone has this permission by default.
--bossbar.* - Gives access to all permissions of this plugin.
+- bossbar.* - Gives access to all permissions of this plugin.

 ## Configuration
 ```
 # Configuration for the BossBarHP plugin